margo/specification/system-design/margo-api-reference/workload-api/device-api/device-capabilities.md

 | {deviceId} | string | Y | The device's Id registered with the workload orchestration web service during onboarding.|

 ### Request Body Attributes

-> Action: Discussion still needed on "types" and "properties" per type that would be required.
-This is relevant for both the peripherals and interfaces section.

 | Field      | Type            | Required?       | Description     |
 |-----------------|-----------------|-----------------|-----------------|